The idea in a nutshell

 - All countries have some sort of mixed economy.

-- They are, in at least some cases, installing government representatives on the boards of big Chinese technology companies.
+- They are, in at least some cases, installing government representatives on the boards of big Chinese technology firms.

 - Imagine a government representative sitting on the board of Google, Apple and Facebook, directing activities.
 It’s a bit like that.

 - It seems to offer them the best of both worlds; They get the benefits of Communist coordination of a country to solve problems, and the efficiency of Capitalist economies.

 - This is a series of blog articles.
 Here, I’ll consider what the status of the Chinese economy is.